ValGoldun/fly-corp-hack/README.md

 ## English

 ### Description
-The files contain a Cheat Engine table file named `Fly Corp.CT`.
+The files contain a Cheat Engine table file named `Fly Corp <your game version>.CT`.
 To use it, follow these steps:

 ### Steps
 1. **Launch the game.**